JamesWoolfenden/terraform-by-example/docs/lesson6.md

 - no wrapper scripts
 Exception- Well I sometime create a makefile or equivalent.

 - Call Terraform on a given path.
-You may have to repeat yourself but it makes up for it in for clarity and portabliity.
+You may have to repeat yourself but it makes up for it in for clarity and portability.

+- For application related infrastructure, keep the tf with the code it relates to.

+- Account level/environments code is best kept separate, this would be VPC, routing, security.
+With Cloud native services, The separation between Infrastructure from application is getting less defined.

+- Preference is for Clarity, repeat for clarity.

 ### Files